Some clients are nervous about using social media for business use

-The issue of having too many social media accounts to manage doesn’t matter because you are adding all of your social media accounts to your social media management platform.
-You will be able to re-use profile pictures and other graphics.
+The issue of having too many social media accounts to manage doesn’t matter.
+It’s because you’re adding all your social media accounts to your social media management platform.
+You’ll be able to re-use profile pictures and other graphics.

 Caution: It can take a while to create an active social media account.

 Remember MySpace?
 It was huge, and now no-one uses it.
-No-one knows the future, how would you feel if one day, you have a considerable following on Twitter or Facebook, but it is inactive because ‘the herd’ has moved to G+ and you have to start from scratch?
-Never underestimate Google, they completely dominate search; one day, they might do the same with social media.
+No-one knows the future, how would you feel if one day, you have a considerable following on Twitter or Facebook, but it’s inactive?
+Because ‘the herd’ has moved, and you have to start from scratch?

-Balance is essential, though, pick 4 or 5 that are relevant to your business.
-For most companies, Linkedin, Facebook, G+ and Twitter make sense.
-If your business is more visual (flower arranging, art & design, etc.), then Instagram and Pinterest might make more sense that Linkedin.
+Balance is essential, though, pick four or five that are relevant to your business.
+For most companies, Linkedin, Facebook, and Twitter make sense.
+If your business is more visual (flower arranging, art & design, etc.), then Instagram and Pinterest might make more sense than Linkedin.

-“It sounds like a lot of work, can’t I just use Facebook?
+“It sounds like a lot of work, can’t I use Facebook only?

 Don’t I have to keep posting to get the benefit?

 Because of the social media management platform, there’s only one log in to potentially four, or even ten social media accounts.
 If there are five in your company who you ask to make a post per day, across only four social media properties, this is 20 new posts every day.
 That’s a decent amount to build a following.
 This posting can be done with one social media dashboard, and with one login.